sagemathinc/cocalc/notes/final_push.md

 ---

 later but very soon:
+- (2:00?) [ ] first sync jumps the cursor back several spaces, which is FRICKIN' ANNOYING AS HELL!
+- (1:00?) [ ] highlight some blank space at bottom and do "shift-enter" -- get lots of new empty cells.
 - (0:30?) [ ] account creation: checking that user clicked on the terms button -- fix it.
 - (2:00?) [ ] way to browse other people's projects
 - (1:30?) [ ] deploy: browse-able aggressive rsnapshot on local vm's
 - (0:45?) [ ] sagews: javascript(once=True) isn't respected; needs to use a different channel... (broadcast?)
+- (0:45?) [ ] sagews: in %md cell mode, bold is nearly invisible due to some CSS error.
+Ugh.

 ---